spencerparkin/ImageCompositor/README.md

 # ImageCompositor

-This programs helps you combine multiples images into a single image.
+This program helps you combine multiples images into a single image.

+For a You-Tube video tutorial, click on this [link](https://www.google.com).
+(Link forthcoming.)